What Is an Honors Contract?

 Completing An Honors Contract

 Most important, complete the work described in your proposal!
-Meet with your course instructor regularly to ensure that you are staying on track.
+Meet with your course instructor regularly (typically weekly) to ensure that you are staying on track.
 If something occurs during the semester that will force you to be unable to complete the contract, see your instructor as soon as possible!
 Once you have discussed the situation with the instructor, inform the Honors Academy office.

 Examples of Honors Contracts